ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Conclusion

 \section{Conclusion}

 In this research, our primary goal is to achieve ID-specific content generation in text-to-video (T2V) models.
 To this end, we introduce a ID-Animator framework to drive T2V models in generating ID-specific human videos using ID images.
-We facilitate the training of our ID-Animator by constructing an ID-oriented dataset based on publicly available resources, incorporating decoupled caption generation and face pool construction.
-Moreover, we develop a random face reference training method to minimize ID-irrelevant content in reference images, thereby directing the adapter's focus towards ID-related features.
+We facilitate the training of our ID-Animator by constructing an ID-oriented dataset based on publicly available resources, incorporating unified caption generation and face pool construction.
+Moreover, we develop a random reference training method to minimize ID-irrelevant content in reference images and utilized an ID preservation loss function to encourage ID preservation learning, thereby directing the adapter's focus towards ID-related features.
 Our extensive experiments demonstrate that our ID-Animator generates stable videos with superior ID fidelity compared to previous models.